 In Idaho, officials have announced they plan to allow hunters to target the 1,000 wolves in Idaho, shooting and killing up to 220 wolves during this hunting season alone.

 Manage for and maintain a diverse and healthy Ecosystem, which of course must also include two of nature's historically proven management tools; the Wolf.
 Wolves by design keep deer and elk populations strong and healthy.

 ATV's are a problem

-Here is a very interesting article on Elk populations and ATV’s.
-Hunters who use ATV’s are hurting Oregon’s elk population.
+Here is an interesting article on Elk populations and ATV's.
+Hunters who use ATV's are hurting Oregon's elk population.

 What are MME's?
 Devastating!